kavon/stack-rfc/README.md

 ### Examples

-Let's consider our first example written for a "stackless" model.
+Let's consider our first example, where `@foo` calls `@bar`, written for a "stackless" model.
-Both `@foo` and `@bar` now accept and return a secondary stack, `%sp`.
+Both `@foo` and `@bar` now accept and return a secondary stack, `%sp`, as their first argument when called, and the first structure member on return.
 In addition, we want to specify the following layout for the frame to be compatible with our runtime system, from low to high addresses: GC pointers, return address, non-GC values, register spills.
 This can be achieved using the proposed `gc.frame` intrinsics below.